 As Evergreen supports multiple languages, it is important, that any customization to Evergreen's default text (e.g., links in top or bottom navigation in OPAC, or any other kind of custom information on catalog homepage etc.) uses the localization function.
-To make the custom string translatable it is necessary to insert the text to TPAC template as translatable string, i.e., the string must be in English and must be surrounded by [% I(' ') %] 3).
+To make the custom string translatable, the string must be in English and must be surrounded by [% I(' ') %] 3).

-For example if you want to add the custom translatable link to the Evergreen top navigation bar (template openils/var/template/opac/parts/topnav_links.tt2), the added link will look like this:
+For example if you want to add the custom translatable link to the Evergreen top navigation bar (template openils/var/template/opac/parts/topnav links.tt2), the added link will look like this: